Nax/static-site-webpack-plugin/README.md

 When false, `/foo` will generate `foo/index.html`.
 When true, `/foo` will generate `foo.html`.
-When `"auto"`, it will be determined based on the rpesence of a trailing slash.
+When `"auto"`, it will be determined based on the presence of a trailing slash.

 Defaults to `false`.